 5. Swim with dolphins or meet penguins

-Swim with wild bottlenose dolphins on a tour with Perth Wildlife Encounters, you’ll be ferried to the sheltered waters of Rockingham to splash about with over 200 dolphins.
+Have a little one dreaming of swimming with dolphins?
+You can on a Perth Wildlife Encounters tour where you’ll be ferried o the sheltered waters of Rockingham to splash about with over 200 wild bottlenose dolphins.

 With the option to join a guided heritage talk, plus explore the Gold Exhibition and elegantly appointed retail shop, The Perth Mint is truly a world-class destination.

 Animal enthusiasts will love Perth Zoo.
 We recommend setting aside a half-day, or a full day if you have it to explore.

 The zoo is open every day of the year and just five minutes from the Perth CBD.
 You can access it by bus, ferry, taxi, train, bike or even walk.

 Perth Zoo recommends choosing one of three itineraries for your visit, which you can download and print here or grab a free copy from the information hub when you arrive.

 Experience the sweet life and visit Mondo Nougat in the Swan Valley!
 This family-owned and operated factory has been churning out its goodies since 1989.